MichaelMcCulloch/ATP-Economy/README.md

 ### 3. Binding Environmental Constraints: The Finite Sink

 The environment is modeled as a stock of pollutants that accumulates from economic activity and is reduced by a natural assimilation rate.
 The capacity of this "sink" is finite.
-Every economic process generates a **dissipation cost** that adds to the pollutant stock.
+Every economic process—including the final consumption of goods—generates a **dissipation cost** that adds to the pollutant stock.
 The shadow price `λ` is not set by a regulator but is adjusted by an endogenous controller that steers the system's emission flows toward a sustainable target utilization level.
 As the system approaches its environmental limits, `λ` rises, rendering high-externality production unprofitable and forcing a hard ceiling on unsustainable economic throughput.

 ### 4. Macroprudential Stability: The Financial Circuit Breaker